 Wilson and McClintic would go on to pass all the Master Sommelier exams in February 2011, being 2 of 6 who passed out of 30 (20% pass rate).
 The following year, Cauble would earn his MS as part of a group of 7 out of 62 candidates taking the exam (11.2%).

 In July 2013, only a few week after the film was released June 21st, 70 candidates sat for the MS exam with only one single person, Nick Hetzel from Sage at Aria Resort and Casino in Las Vegas, passing (1.4%).

-To even get an invite to take the Master Sommelier examination, candidates must first pass the Advanced Sommelier exam which the Court of Master Sommeliers publish as usually have a 25-30% pass rate.
-As part of that examination process, candidates need to have previously passed the Certified Sommelier exam with a recommendation by the court of at least 5 years practical experience as a sommelier in the service industry.
+To even get an invite to take the Master Sommelier examination, candidates must first pass the Advanced Sommelier exam.
+According to the Court of Master Sommeliers, this exam usually has a 25-30% pass rate.
+Before taking that exam, candidates need to have previously passed the Certified Sommelier exam.
+Additionally, the Court recommends at least 5 years practical experience as a sommelier in the service industry.

 Are we just getting “Wine Smarter”?

 It’s possible that the “World’s Toughest Test” may not be as tough any more for a growing wine savvy community that is being spearheaded by wanderlust Millennials who aren’t afraid to branch out into the obscure, geeky and unknown.

 While previous generations of drinkers may not have strayed very far from the zones of Chianti and safety of Sangiovese, we now have regular wine drinkers (not just trained and studious sommeliers) waxing poetically about the difference between Nerello Mascalese grown on the volcanic soils of Mt.
 Etna and IGT Nero d’Avola.